A projectile is launched from ground level at angle θ and speed v... | Channels for Pearson+

 Textbook QuestionTextbook Question

-A projectile is launched from ground level at angle θ and speed v₀ into a headwind that causes a constant horizontal acceleration of magnitude a opposite the direction of motion. a.
-Find an expression in terms of a and g for the launch angle that gives maximum range.
+A projectile is launched from ground level at angle θ and speed v₀ into a headwind that causes a constant horizontal acceleration of magnitude a opposite the direction of motion. b.
+What is the angle for maximum range if a is 10% of g?

 Verified Solution